YaelSoto12/aem3103_final/README.md

   Summarized what was accomplished in this study.
 Describe 2-4 observations from simulating the flight path.
   Reference the figures below as needed.
+  This study analysis the changes of the height and range depending on the changes in velocity and flight path angle.
+  An increase in velocity and flight path angle will increase the height and range.
+The plane will want to peak in height      between 0 to 5 meters in range.

   *If the analysis falls short of the goal, this is your chance to explain what was done or what were the barriers.*

   # Code Listing
   A list of each function/script and a single-line description of what it does.
 The name of the function/script should link to the file in the repository on GitHub.

   # Figures